Houston defensive coordinator Wade Phillips says his renovation of the Texans' defense begins with the draft.

-Houston's defense ranked last against the pass and 30th overall last season.
-The Texans ranked 23rd in both interceptions (13) and sacks (30) in 2010, and Wade Phillips replaced Frank Bush as defensive coordinator.
+Houston ranked last in pass defense last season, allowing 267.5 passing yards per game.
+The Texans ranked 23rd in both interceptions (13) and sacks (30) in 2010, and Phillips replaced Frank Bush as defensive coordinator.